The Webmaster Speaks

 3. In both occupations it takes a very special person to do them.
 I would be the first to admit I don't have what it take to be a Marine.
 I have known many that have not had what it takes to be a houseparent and are very willing to admit it.

-4. Finally in both occupations, most people think you are crazy to even want to try it in the first place.
+4. In both occupations, most people think you are crazy to even want to try it in the first place.

 Finally, as a Christian, I would like to say this to other Christians.
 One last final reason to become a houseparent is this: James 1:27 "Pure religion and undefiled before God and the Father is this, To visit the fatherless and widows in their affliction..."
 In other words care for the orphans and widows.